docsdeveloperdemo/swiftui-starter-app/README.md

 #  SwiftUI Starter App

 > [!NOTE]
-> This is a SwiftUI Starter codebase that shows how to do a lot of the basics, and connect them all together.
-I'm by no means an expert, an enthusiast!
-I can't say I've adopted all the best practice, but I will work to maintain the codebase and ensure it runs!
+> I'm building up this repository to contain a SwiftUI Starter codebase that shows how to do a lot of the basics, and connect features together.
 I hope it provides value for you!
-Feel free to create a PR or Issue if there is something you'd like to change or include! - Ryan (@mccaffers)

 This repository contains a number of SwiftUI views to accelerate iOS and macOS development.